|Department Resources: English|

 In sophomore year, students improve their analytical skills by focusing on the expository essay.
 The students come to understand the differences between the literary and non-literary essay and receive formal instruction in the literary essay and focus on improving their skills in writing this type essay.
 The writing curriculum covers the following: essay structure, transitions between paragraphs, using appropriate diction, tone, proofreading, topic sentences in body paragraphs, adhering closely to a topic, supporting a position, writing for a particular audience.

-Completion of the words in the Sadlier vocabulary e--text, Level E. In addition, students are encouraged to be aware of their responsibility for the vocabulary in the written texts.
+Completion of the words in the vocabulary text, Level E. In addition, students are encouraged to be aware of their responsibility for the vocabulary in the written texts.
 Sophomores come to understand the importance of vocabulary development in taking the verbal section of the PSAT and SAT.